Our privacy promise to you

-When you enquire about our care and support services through our website, phone, email, post, face to face or social media, and during the course of providing care and support services to you we collect the following personal information when you provide it to us:
+- When you make enquires about our care and support services through our website, telephone, email, post, face to face or social media.

-- Audio recordings of phone calls to and from our office teams
+- Through audio recordings of telephone calls to and from our office and branch teams.

 Information collected from other sources

-We work closely with third parties such as social and healthcare professionals and public bodies.
-We therefore also obtain personal information about you from other sources such as:
+We obtain additional information about you from third parties such as social and healthcare professionals and public bodies.

 How we use your personal information